richardyrh/FinalSpeed-X/Edit Log.md

   - Force exit in some weird scenarios
   - Pass in the server address as a parameter
   - Force test IP to the remote boost server
-- > Planned
->  - Start a ping thread before the loop starts
   - Fixed the boost list selection bug

 	The `Aug 31` version is archived as `Alpha 1.0`